 AN OVERVIEW OF THE INSURANCE ARCHEOLOGY PROCESS AND THE NUANCES THAT ENVIRONMENTAL ATTORNEYS CONSIDER WHEN DETERMINING WHAT YOUR HISTORICAL INSURANCE SHOULD PAY FOR

-BY: DRU SHIELDS, CALVIN KELLY, ANDREW SKWIERAWSKI, TED WARPANSKI
+BY: DRU SHIELDS, ANDREW SKWIERAWSKI, TED WARPANSKI

 Unearthing old insurance coverage during an insurance archeology search can trigger a feeling of immense relief for a drycleaner or small business owner looking for financial assistance to cover their environmental services.
 It is, however, the first step in a series of steps towards getting those critical funds.
 Grappling with the language of the policy and the state-by-state caselaw which dictates what the insurance carriers are obligated to pay out will help set reasonable expectations and help you chart out your larger environmental cleanup plans.